Council regularly audits household recycling and green waste bins, to check that the right things are going in the right bins.

 For Further Information

-For information about what can and can’t go in your recycling, green waste and garbage bins, visit the Council’s bin information web page.
+For information about what can and can’t go in your recycling, food and garden waste and garbage bins, visit the Council’s bin information web page.

 If you would like to know more about Council’s bin inspection program, please contact Council.